OpenDSA/OpenDSA/RST/en/PointersJava/BasicPointers.rst

 What is a Reference?
 --------------------

-Java actually uses only a restricted version of the pointer concept, which is called a :term:`reference`.
+Java actually uses a restricted version of the pointer concept, which is called a :term:`reference`.
 While they mean roughly the same thing, the term "pointer" tends to be used in discussions that are not specific to any particular language